linyuiz/EDTA_update/Readme.md

 ---

 # Example
-1️⃣ First, run `zgtools EDTA_update example_cfg` to generate a sample configuration file, then modify the parameters below according to your needs:
+1️⃣ First, run `zgtools EDTA-mod example_cfg` to generate a sample configuration file, then modify the parameters below according to your needs:
 ```
-zgtools EDTA_update example_cfg
+zgtools EDTA-mod example_cfg

 Run_EDTA.cfg:
 ##Data